GrzegorzOpara/kindle-to-notion/README.md

     pip install -r requirements.txt
     ``
 ## Usage
-1. Create a Notion database: Create a new database in your Notion workspace to store your book highlights.
+1. Create a new database in your Notion workspace to store your book highlights.
 You can skip this step you you want to use an exisitng database.
-2. Create Notion Intergation https://www.notion.so/profile/integrations and get your ``Notion API key`` (Internal Integration Secret)
+2. Create Notion Intergation https://www.notion.so/profile/integrations and get your ``Notion API key`` (aka. *Internal Integration Secret*)
 3. Set up connection in your Notion workspace: https://www.notion.so/help/add-and-manage-connections-with-the-api#add-connections-to-pages
-4. Get your ``Notion database ID``: Copy the ID of the database you created in step 1 (https://developers.notion.com/reference/retrieve-a-database).
+4. Get your ``Notion database ID``: Copy the ID of the database (https://developers.notion.com/reference/retrieve-a-database).
 5. Run the app:
     ``bash
         gunicorn --bind 127.0.0.1:8080 app:app
     ``

 6. Access the API endpoint:
     * Endpoint: ``/process_file``
     * Method: ``POST``